La Crosse Technology

-La Crosse Technology is a multinational manufacturer of electronic products including weather stations, radio-controlled clocks, and watches.
-The company was started in 1985 in La Crescent, Minnesota and is now located in La Crosse, Wisconsin La Crosse Technology's products are available in retail stores in North America.
+La Crosse Technology is a multinational manufacturer of electronic products including weather stations, radio-controlled clocks, watches and battery chargers.
+The company was started in 1985 in La Crescent, Minnesota and is now located in La Crosse, Wisconsin.

 History

+La Crosse Technology was founded in 1983 as a grandfather clock distribution company after the founder, Allan McCormick, returned from being stationed in Germany.

 La Crosse Technology introduced the radio-controlled clock, commonly (but incorrectly) called an "atomic clock" after the extremely accurate timepiece behind the radio signal it uses as a reference, into the United States commercial market in 1991.

+In 2004, the company was awarded a license to sell The Weather Channel branded weather stations.

 In 2008, the company introduced the first Internet powered home weather station.